Let's Verify Math Questions Step by Step: MathQ-Verify

-To enhance the robustness of condition verification, we propose a \textit{multi-model voting strategy} that aggregates predictions from multiple independently trained models.
+To enhance the robustness of condition verification, we propose a \textit{multi-expert voting strategy} that aggregates predictions from multiple independently models.
 Instead of relying on a single model’s output, this strategy leverages \textit{majority voting} to reach a collective decision.
-Formally, we consider configurations denoted as \textbf{$(n, k)$}, where \textbf{$n$} is the total number of models in the ensemble, and \textbf{$k$} is the minimum number of models that must agree (i.e., output a positive decision) for the final prediction to be accepted.
+Formally, we consider configurations denoted as \textbf{$(n, k)$}, where \textbf{$n$} is the total number of models in voting, and \textbf{$k$} is the minimum number of models that must agree (i.e., output a positive decision) for the final prediction to be accepted.

 Let $V_j(q_i) \in \{0,1\}$ denote the binary verification output of the $j$-th model on query $q_i$.
 The final decision $V^{\text{final}}(q_i)$ is given by:

 This formulation provides a tunable mechanism to balance precision and recall by adjusting $k$ relative to $n$.
 By requiring agreement among a subset of models, the strategy mitigates individual model biases and reduces variance in predictions, thereby increasing the overall reliability of the verification process.
 The empirical effectiveness of this approach is demonstrated in Section~\ref{sec:experiments}.